-The Course will be expanded through a visit to a Buddhist temple and an Extended Learning Opportunity project while studying the afterlife.
-Pupils can also get involved in the Ethics Cup.
-The Course will be expanded through a visit to a Buddhist temple and an Extended Learning Opportunity project while studying the afterlife.
-Pupils can also get involved in the Ethics Cup.
-The Course will be expanded through a visit to a Buddhist temple and an Extended Learning Opportunity project while studying the afterlife.
+The Course will be expanded through a visit to a Buddhist temple and a Mosque.
+Pupils will also complete an Extended Learning Opportunity project while studying the afterlife.
 Pupils can also get involved in the Ethics Cup.

 Art & Design

 In Year 9 pupils explore the uses of art as a form of narrative and the ways in which the visual guides today's modern world, with an emphasis on Portraiture and Street Arts.
 They investigate a range of materials and processes and will develop their control of media and techniques through refinement of their work.
 They will continue to look at codes and conventions and how these are used to represent ideas, beliefs and values in works of art, craft and design.
 Pupils will continue to develop their ideas in their sketchbooks and consider alternative traditions in image making to enhance their knowledge and understanding of current practices in the creative fields.